delftswa/delftswa.github.io/chapters/openra/index.md

 This makes it easier for other programmers to start hacking on the project, thereby increasing the number of potential contributors.
 This, in turn, should ensure continued evolution of the project.

-# Contributions
+## Contributions

 During the course of this project, several contribution have been made to OpenRA.
-A list of these contributions can be found in the [contribution list](contributions.html).
+A list of these contributions can be found in the [contribution list in the appendix](#openra-contributions).
 Most merged pull request are bug fixes, or small additions to the game.
 One of these additions is a kill/death ratio that is shown after a match.
-One of our team members, [@pevers](https://github.com/pevers), is even invited to the OpenRA organisation for all the fixes he implemented.
+One of our team members, @[pevers](https://github.com/pevers), is even invited to the OpenRA organisation for all the fixes he implemented.

 <!-- michielha: That's really nice! -->

-# Conclusion
+## Conclusion

 OpenRA was started to recreate the nostalgic experience many people have with the original Westwood games from the '90s.
 While the main effort was and still is to get the games working on as many modern platforms as possible, there is no concrete roadmap for features.